Looking back on all the pop star excess of the decade, the 80s needed Steven William Bragg more than anyone could have imagined at the time.

 Riff Raff split in 1981.
-Bill’s next, bizarre career move was to join the British Army – he wanted to drive a tank.
-He lasted just three months, got discharged and, fresh out of uniform, began to gig as a solo artist.
+Bill’s next bizarre career move was to join the British Army – he wanted to drive a tank.
+He lasted just three months, bought himself out (“the wisest £175 I ever spent”), and – fresh out of uniform – began to gig as a solo artist.

 After a year of touring, he came to the attention of music publishers Warner Chappell, who allowed him to record some demos in their studio.

-The results turned out to be a full debut EP, Life’s A Riot With Spy Vs. Spy, released by Go!
+The results turned out to be a full debut seven-track EP, Life’s A Riot With Spy Vs. Spy (named after a comic strip in Mad magazine) released by Go!
 Discs in 1984.
 The record was a jolt – right from the clarion guitar that leads into Milkman of Human Kindness.

-Bill hit his stride, penning powerful anthems like It Says Here – a damning exhortation aimed at the press – along with studies of romantic complication like Love Gets Dangerous.
+Bill hit his stride, penning powerful anthems like It Says Here – a damning exhortation aimed at the press – along with studies of romantic complications like Love Gets Dangerous.

 1986 saw the political stakes raised with a leading role in Red Wedge, an organisation and tour (also involving The Style Council, Madness, The Communards and Morrissey) that threw its weight firmly behind the Labour Party and unsuccessfully tried to make politics ‘sexy’.